DanielMD1989/requirement-analysis/README.md

 Confirms that documented requirements accurately reflect stakeholder needs.

 Involves walkthroughs, reviews, and feedback sessions to gain approval and prevent errors.
+📂 Types of Requirements
+In software development, requirements are generally classified into Functional and Non-functional types.
+Both are essential to delivering a complete and effective system.

+🔧 Functional Requirements
+Definition:
+Functional requirements describe what the system should do.
+They define specific behaviors, features, and interactions that the system must support to fulfill user needs.

+Examples for a Booking Management System:

+Users can search for available properties based on location, price, and availability.

+The system allows user registration and login with secure authentication.

+Users can make a booking and receive a confirmation email.

+Property owners can list new properties and manage existing listings.

+Admins can view and manage all bookings through a dashboard.

+⚙️ Non-functional Requirements
+Definition:
+Non-functional requirements describe how the system should perform.
+They focus on qualities such as performance, security, usability, and scalability.

+Examples for a Booking Management System:

+Page load time must be under 2 seconds for all major user actions.

+The system must handle up to 10,000 concurrent users during peak hours.

+All user data must be encrypted and stored securely.

+The system must be available 99.9% of the time (high availability).

+The interface should be mobile-responsive and user-friendly.